 Sibling bickering.
 It’s enough to make you want to trade in a child for a toaster or something!
 The only foolproof solution I’ve heard is to only have one child.
 Bickering is a major frustration for most parents.
 It is not actually damaging to children if it stays at the bickering level.
 In fact, like most competition among kids it can serve a purpose.
 Bickering can build emotional IQ and improve social awareness.
 But if it escalates to bullying or antagonizing, it can create patterns that will repeat in their future relationships.

-The best solution to stop sibling bickering is to find a balance between having peace and micromanaging your children.
+The best solution to stop sibling from fighting is to find a balance between having peace and micromanaging your children.

 What does “a peaceful home” mean in your family?
 Start by watching the grown-up interactions for a few days.
 Do the adults in the house bicker or tease or hassle each other as a part of daily life?
 These are real forms of communication that some people use.
 If the adults in your house do this, the kids will too.
 If the adults in your house don’t do this, the kids will anyway but it may be a little easier to stop.